📄 Official and Strategic MCP Servers for ConnectSoft AI Software Factory¶

 Implementation:

-- Azure Service Bus MCP Server - Reliable event queueing for agent communication
+- Azure Service Bus - Direct Azure SDK usage for reliable event queueing for agent communication

-- Redis MCP Server - Fast event routing and state management
+- Redis - Direct Redis client for fast event routing and state management (when needed)

 Benefits: